ReadingIsFun2017/BitPoker/README.md

 ```

 ## Joining a Table
 Users send their intent to join a table by the JoinTable method.
-This is analogous choosing a seat and sitting down at the table.
+This is analogous to choosing a seat and sitting down at the table.
 Once the table reaches the maximum amount of players, or the players vote to start the table, a multi signature address is created.
 The required signatures are part of the agreed table contract.

 ```
 {